dbelling/dbelling.github.io/index.md

 Not unlike a mattress - this tech list is where I feel at ease.

-* Languages: Ruby, Javascript, Python.
+* Languages: Ruby, Javascript, Python
 * Markup: HAML, CSS, SASS
 * Frameworks: Rails, Django, Node
 * Cloud: Heroku, AWS